bretmac/halixon-solis-modbus/README.md

 - Sends JSON sensor data to Home Assistant via its MQTT Broker.

-- Any potential Cloud security issues dissapear - you can enjoy local telemety without exposing your system to the internet.
+- Any potential Cloud security issues disappear - you can enjoy local telemety without exposing your system to the internet.

 - Over-the-Air firmware updates.
 No need to reflash with your computer.